Al-Anon/Alateen: Democracy and accountability

 Al-Anon promotes democracy and accountability.
 According to one of its General Warranties of the Conference, "That though the Conference serves Al-Anon it shall never perform any act of government; and that like the fellowship of Al-Anon Family Groups which it serves, it shall always remain democratic in thought and action."
 Another states "That no Conference member shall be placed in unqualified authority over other members."

 According to Tradition Two of Al-Anon's Twelve Traditions: "Our leaders are but trusted servants—they do not govern."
 Tradition Nine says: "Our groups, as such, ought never be organized; but we may create service boards or committees directly responsible to those they serve."
 Districts and Areas are directly responsible to the Groups.

 The World Service Office (WSO) is accountable to the World Service Conference (WSC).
 The WSC is responsible to the Areas through elected Delegates and ultimately responsible to the Groups.
 According to Concept One of Al-Anon's Twelve Concepts of Service: "The ultimate responsibility and authority for Al-Anon world services belongs to the Al-Anon Groups."

 In popular culture

-When Love Is Not Enough: The Lois Wilson Story is a 2010 film about the wife of AA co-founder Bill Wilson and the beginnings of AA and Al-Anon.

 The 1994 film When a Man Loves a Woman "...confronts the realities of substance abuse as it affects all members of one family with an alcoholic at its center."
 The alcoholic is played by Meg Ryan and her husband, who makes his way to an Al-Anon meeting, is played by Andy García.
 The hosts of Beyond Belief Sobriety discuss the film in a 2019 podcast episode.

-In the Hulu show The Bear, the protagonist Carmen 'Carmy' Berzatto attends Al-Anon in response to his brother's painkiller addiction.